-Treatment in adult strabismus is symptom directed, and targeted outcomes may include:
+Treatment in adult strabismus is symptom directed, and targeted outcomes may include the following:

 - Reduction of diplopia

 - Resolution of torticollis

-- Reconstruction of ocular alignment
+- Restoration of ocular alignment (reconstructive)

 - Improvement of binocular vision

-Understanding the path of the sixth nerve aids localization of the lesion as well as the cause.279 The sixth nerve originates in the abducens nucleus of the pons.
-Thus, lesions involving the sixth nerve nucleus often are accompanied by an ipsilateral facial paralysis or a complete horizontal gaze deficit.
-Within the pons, it courses through the corticospinal tracts, and thus, lesions involving the sixth in this region can lead to a contralateral hemiparesis.
+Understanding the path of the 6th nerve aids localization of the lesion as well as the cause.324 The 6th nerve originates in the abducens nucleus of the pons.
+Thus, lesions involving the 6th nerve nucleus often are accompanied by an ipsilateral facial paralysis or a complete horizontal gaze deficit.
+Within the pons, it courses through the corticospinal tracts, and thus, lesions involving the 6th in this region can lead to a contralateral hemiparesis.
 The nerve then ascends in the subarachnoid space and passes underneath the petroclinoid ligament to enter into the cavernous sinus.
 Tethering of the nerve along this pathway make it susceptible to stretching from increased intracranial pressure, cerebrospinal fluid inflammation, infection, infiltration, or compression from clival tumors.

-In the cavernous sinus, the sixth nerve is in close proximity to the intracavernous carotid artery; ocular sympathetics; and cranial nerves three, four, and the first division of the trigeminal nerve.
-Thus, carotid artery aneurysms, inflammatory cavernous sinus processes, or other structural lesions may include a concomitant Horner's syndrome, third nerve palsies and fourth-nerve palsies, or facial pain.280 The sixth nerve then passes through the superior orbital fissure into the orbit.281 Orbital infections, mass lesions, or inflammation can affect the sixth nerve as well as the lateral recuts muscle itself.
+In the cavernous sinus, the 6th nerve is in proximity to the intracavernous carotid artery; ocular sympathetics; and cranial nerves III, IV, and the first division of the trigeminal nerve.
+Thus, carotid artery aneurysms, inflammatory cavernous sinus processes, or other structural lesions may include a concomitant Horner's syndrome, 3rd nerve palsies and 4th nerve palsies, or facial pain.325 The 6th nerve then passes through the superior orbital fissure into the orbit.326 Orbital infections, mass lesions, or inflammation can affect the 6th nerve as well as the lateral rectus muscle itself.
 Associated proptosis and optic neuropathy may be present.
 Venous congestion from either an orbital process or back pressure from cavernous sinus lesions can cause chemosis with increased IOP.

-A detailed medical history should include information and medical records on prior ocular surgery, a history of diabetes or hypertension, and complaints of specific additional symptoms, including facial weakness, motor weakness, headache, fever, proptosis, vision loss, scalp pain or jaw claudication that might reflect the anatomical locus and cause of sixth nerve pathology.
+A detailed medical history should include information and medical records on prior ocular surgery, a history of diabetes or hypertension, and complaints of specific additional symptoms, including facial weakness, motor weakness, headache, fever, proptosis, vision loss, scalp pain or jaw claudication that might reflect the anatomical locus and cause of 6th nerve pathology.